-Cabbage is a great choice of vegetable to serve your Parakeet.
+Cabbage is a great choice of vegetable to serve your parakeet.
 Though it contains some oxalic acid, it shouldn’t pose a problem unless your bird is already calcium deficient, or you feed more than 30% each day.
-Cabbage has plenty of helpful nutrients lie vitamin C and Calcium that will help your bird have strong bones and a strong immune system.
+Cabbage has plenty of helpful nutrients like vitamin C and calcium that will help your bird have strong bones and a strong immune system.
 We recommend serving it several times per week as part of a balanced diet.

 We hope you have enjoyed reading over this short guide and found the answers you needed.
 If we have convinced you to add this inexpensive food to your pet’s diet, please share our look into the safety of feeding your parakeet cabbage on Facebook and Twitter.